pnp/cli-microsoft365/docs/manual/docs/cmd/cli/cli-reconsent.md

 # cli reconsent

-Returns Azure AD URL to open in the browser to re-consent Office 365 CLI permissions
+Returns Azure AD URL to open in the browser to re-consent CLI for Microsoft 365 permissions

 ## Usage